wvwwvwwv/scalable-concurrent-containers/README.md

 ### Examples

-A unique key can be inserted, read, and removed.
+An entry can be inserted if the key is unique, and it can be read, and removed afterwards.
 Locks are acquired or awaited only when internal nodes are split or merged.

 ```rust
 use scc::TreeIndex;